fderepas/unix_memo/recompiling_the_kernel.md

-# Compile and run Linux Kernel
+# Compile and run the Linux Kernel

 ##### Table of Contents
 [Compile new kernel source code](#compile-new-kernel-source-code)